ds-jrg/xgnn-dl/README.md

 ## Abstract

 Graph Neural Networks (GNNs) have emerged as powerful tools for node and graph classification on graph-structured data, but they lack explainability, particularly when it comes to understanding their behavior at global level.
 Current research mainly utilizes subgraphs of the input as local explanations and generates graphs as global explanations.
 However, these graph-based methods have limited expressiveness in explaining a class with multiple sufficient explanations.
-To achieve more expressive explanations, we propose utilizing class expressions (CEs) from the field of description logic (DL).
+To achieve more expressive explanations, we propose utilizing class ex- pressions (CEs) from the field of description logic (DL).
 We demonstrate our approach on heterogeneous graphs with different node types, which we explain with CEs in the description logic EL.
-To identify the most fitting explanation, we construct multiple graphs for each CE and calculate the average GNN output among those graphs.
-Our approach offers a more expressive mechanism for explaining GNNs in node classification tasks and addresses the limitations of existing graph-based explanations.
+To identify the most fitting explanation, we construct multiple graphs for each CE and aggregate their
+GNN output.
+In contrast to optimizing the GNN, as a baseline we optimize the CE’s fidelity directly on a validation dataset.
+Our approach offers a more expressive mechanism for explaining GNNs in node classification tasks and addresses the limitations of existing graph-based explanations

 ## Explanations to the Code

 #### Installation
 Please follow the instructions for the virtual environment `hot2` from Section 3 in `https://github.com/mathematiger/Hands_on_GraphXAI` for installation with pip.
-Then run the shell `./run_egel.sh`
+Then run the shell `./run_egel.sh` or directly main.py

+#### Overview of the results
+These can be found in the following folders:

+`content/plots` contains all plots from Beam search using graph generation

+`GroundTruth...` folders contain all plots to the ground truth

+`Score_FidelityHeteroBAShapes` contains all plots tfrom Beam search using fidelity optimization

+`results_txt` contains all log files, from the GNN on the best CEs with manipulated edges (deleted all edges of a certain type, ... )

 #### Overview of the Files
-There is a vast summary of files, but only some are important:
+There is a vast summary of files, but some are very important:

 `create_random_ce.py` describes all functions, which are needed to create and mutate one CE, with some additional utility functions.